Biryukovlex/images_db/README.md

 # images_db
-This is a basic app to create and manage a database for images on SQLite3 with simple functions
+This is a basic app to create and manage a database for images on SQLite3 with simple functions.
+To use the app, open the file db_app.py.
+Then choose which functions you want to use and comment the rest out.